Chicken Wonton Soup

 Wontons: Place chicken mince, ginger, garlic, spring onion, water chestnuts, sherry and soy sauce in a bowl.
 Mix well to combine.

 Now lightly moisten with water the two corners of the folded edge.
 Bring the two corners of the folded edge together and press to seal.
 You now have a tortellini shape.
 (You can simply fold in a rectangle shape, as seen below also, but it doesn't look very nice).
 Place on a baking tray lined with baking paper.
 Repeat with remaining wrappers and mince mixture.
-Refrigerate until needed.
+Once done refrigerate until needed.

-Now lightly moisten with water the two corners of the folded edge.
-Bring the two corners of the folded edge together and press to seal.
+Now lightly moisten with water the underside of the left bottom corner of the folded edge.
+Bring the two corners of the folded edge together, squeezing the filling, gently, and press to seal, fold up the top edge.
 You now have a tortellini shape.
-(You can simply fold in a rectangle shape, as seen below also, but it doesn't look very nice).
 Place on a baking tray lined with baking paper.
 Repeat with remaining wrappers and mince mixture.
-Refrigerate until needed.
+Once done refrigerate until needed.

 Place stock, soy sauce, ginger, garlic, cinnamon, star anise and chilli, if using, in a large saucepan over medium-high heat.
 Cover.
 Bring to the boil.
 Reduce the heat to low.
 Simmer for 10 minutes for flavours to develop.
 Remove from heat.
 Strain.
 Discard ginger, garlic, cinnamon and star anise.
 Return stock to pan, bring back to a simmer.